roblatour/OMVBackup/README.md

 Click 'No' to 'Would you like to apply OS customization settings'

-Be completely sure you have selected the correct drive, and click 'Yes' to the overwrite warning prompt only if your are completely sure you have selected the correct drive
+Click 'Yes' to the overwrite warning prompt only if your are completely sure you have selected the correct drive

-Its a good idea to test restoring the backup to a second drive and then check that second drive works fine in your OMV machine.

 Hope this will be of help to you!